vishaltak/gitlab-development-kit/doc/howto/saml.md

 ### Signing in

-Unlike instance-wide SAML, this doesn't add a button to GitLab's global `/users/sign_in` page.
+Unlike instance-wide SAML, this doesn't add a button to the GitLab global `/users/sign_in` page.
 Instead you can use `https://<gitlab-host>:3443/groups/zebra/-/saml/sso` as displayed on the group configuration page.

 Sign in can also be initiated from the identity provider at `https://localhost:8443/simplesaml/saml2/idp/SSOService.php?spentityid=https%3A%2F%2F<gitlab-host>%3A3443%2Fgroups%2Fzebra`